NIST CSF 2.0: Implications for Your Third-Party Risk Management Program

 NIST CSF and Third-Party Risk Management

-Three Impactful TPRM Updates in NIST CSF Version 2.0
+3 Impactful TPRM Updates in NIST CSF Version 2.0

 1. New Govern Function

 The introduction of the Govern Function illustrates how critical cybersecurity governance is to managing and reducing cybersecurity risk in supply chains.
-Previous governance content found in the other Functions – Identify, Protect, Detect, Response and Recover – has been moved into the Govern Function.
+Previous governance content found in the other Functions – Identify, Protect, Detect, Response, and Recover – has been moved into the Govern Function.
 With the proposed changes, cybersecurity governance includes:

 • Determining priorities and risk tolerances of the organization, customers, and society